 Chest x-ray shows coarctation as a “3” sign in the upper left mediastinal shadow.
 Heart size is normal unless heart failure supervenes.
 Dilated intercostal collateral arteries may erode the 3rd to 8th ribs, causing rib notching, but this radiographic sign is seldom seen before age 5 years.

 ECG usually shows left ventricular hypertrophy but findings may be normal.
 Because the presence of a coarctation alters fetal circulation by shifting a higher proportion of flow through the right ventricle, neonates and infants with severe coarctation usually have right ventricular hypertrophy rather than left ventricular hypertrophy.

 Treatment of Coarctation of the Aorta

 Surgical correction for neonates, infants, and small children

-Sometimes balloon angioplasty (sometimes with stent placement) in older children
+Sometimes balloon angioplasty (sometimes with stent placement) in older children and adolescents

 Symptomatic neonates are treated promptly.
 In infants with very mild coarctation and no signs of lower body hypoperfusion, the condition is monitored until definitive repair is done.